celeron533/pxview/privacy-policy/en.md

 - when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;
 - with third party service providers to serve our legitimate interests.
 - In case of a merger, acquisition or change of ownership of the Application, change in ownership or uses of this information may take place.
 The successor's use and disclosure of your personally-identifiable information will continue to be subject to this privacy policy unless (i) a court orders otherwise, for example a bankruptcy court; or (ii) the successor's gives you notice that your personally-identifiable information will be subject to the successor’s own privacy policy, along with an opportunity for you to opt out (which may cause you not to be able to continue to use the Application.
 If you submit personally-identifiable information after such a transfer, that information may be subject to the successor entity’s privacy policy.
 - as necessary to enforce the Terms of Service.

 ### What are my opt-out rights?

 Some of the data collected is necessary for the app to function properly.
 You can opt-out of information collection in such cases by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

+### Account and Personal Information Removal

+You can modify and delete your account and personal information at any time, by sending an email to admin@wilddream.net using the email address that you register the account.
+The content of the email should describe how you would like to modify or delete your information.

 ### Security

 We are concerned about safeguarding the confidentiality of your information.
 We provide physical, electronic, and procedural safeguards to protect information we process and maintain.
 For example, we limit access to this information to authorized employees and contractors who need to know that information in order to operate, develop or improve our Application.
 Please be aware that, although we endeavour provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches.

 ### Links to Other Sites